LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Band.rst

-The SUNMATRIX_BAND module defines banded implementations of all matrix operations listed in the section :numref:`SUNMatrix.Ops`.
+The SUNMATRIX_BAND module defines banded implementations of all matrix operations listed in :numref:`SUNMatrix.Ops`.
 Their names are obtained from those in that section by appending the suffix ``_Band`` (e.g. ``SUNMatCopy_Band``).
 The module SUNMATRIX_BAND provides the following additional user-callable routines:

-.. c:function:: SUNMatrix SUNBandMatrix(sunindextype N, sunindextype mu, sunindextype ml)
+.. c:function:: SUNMatrix SUNBandMatrix(sunindextype N, sunindextype mu, sunindextype ml, SUNContext sunctx)

    This constructor function creates and allocates memory for a banded ``SUNMatrix``.
    Its arguments are the matrix size, ``N``, and the upper and lower